Skip to main content

 In 1969, children who had been placed with a foster parent under the Aborigines Protection Act became a ward of the state.
 From 1969 until 1987, the Child Welfare Act 1939 () governed the treatment of Aboriginal children in foster homes and out-of-home care.

-Over the last 40 years there have been efforts to mandate that Aboriginal children should be kept in family care, as opposed to being placed under guardianship of the state.
-This priority has also informed court and regulatory processes, which have moved away from being solely litigious (where matters have to be decided by a court) to incorporate greater family involvement through alternative dispute resolution.
+Over the last 40 years there have been efforts to mandate that Aboriginal children be kept in family care, as opposed to being placed under guardianship of the state.
+This approach has also informed Children’s Court and regulatory processes, which have moved away from being solely litigious (where matters have to be decided by a court) to incorporate greater family involvement through alternative dispute resolution.

 The Children and Young Persons (Care and Protection) Act 1998 (NSW) () now governs child protection in NSW.
 Importantly, the Act includes the Aboriginal Child Placement Principle (see SUB0121), aimed at addressing the disproportionate representation of Aboriginal children in out-of-home care.

-The documents in this subject explore the detrimental effects that arbitrary decision-making has had on children in government protection systems.
+The documents in this subject explore the detrimental effects that arbitrary decision-making has had on children in NSW child protection systems.
 The importance of maintaining familial and cultural connections is emphasised throughout ().
 Statistical examples also point to the disproportionate number of Aboriginal children in foster and/or out-of-home care.